-This is why Attorney David J. Kramer will work to defend your rights in court aggressively.
+This is why drug defense lawyer David J. Kramer will work to defend your rights in court aggressively.
 He will seek to get your charges thrown out, work toward an acquittal at trial, or work with the judge to get you the lowest possible sentence.

 The amount of any Schedule I or II substance in your possession has a great deal to do with the sentencing, the penalties for possession are as follows:

 - 1,000 grams or more of a Schedule I or II controlled substance is a felony.
 Penalties include a term of up to life in prison and fines of up to $1 million.